 Your future Sailor may want to join http://www.navydep.com to learn the ins and outs from the DEP point of view.
-Craig runs that and will steer him/her to some good links on there, such as http://www.navydep.com/forums/showthread.php?t=2205, which will help with learning The 11 General Orders.
 There are also flash cards to assist with learning the info for the DEP PQS online at http://www.cram.com/tag/dep, http://quizlet.com/ (type Navy DEP in the Search box), and other sites.
 Quizlet has a free App that your future Sailor can use on some Smart phones.
-Encourage your future Sailor to study the DEP START Guide and complete his/her DEP GUIDE PQS and get and stay in shape. [https://issuu.com/galarzabg/docs/navy_s_delayed_entry_program__dep_... is not an official Navy site, but it has the DEP S.T.A.R.T.
-Guide.
-The other links I have give an error message.]
-The Navy Recruiting Command Fitness and Nutrition Guide will help him/her to know what to be doing to prepare and will give the standards that s/he must meet. [https://issuu.com/melendezab/docs/nrc_fitness_nutrition_recruit_guide is not an official Navy site, but it has the guide.]
+Encourage your future Sailor to study the DEP START Guide and complete his/her DEP GUIDE PQS and get and stay in shape.
+The NAVY FITNESS & NUTRITION GUIDE will help him/her to know what to be doing to prepare and will give the standards that s/he must meet.
 A recruit can be advanced to E-2 (or to E-3 if s/he entered as E-2) by successfully completing the DEP GUIDE PQS, passing a written multiple choice test with 80% or above at Recruit Training Command (RTC), and passing the PT-Baseline (the first PFA) with a SAT-MED.
 Completion of the DEP GUIDE PQS will be confirmed and documented by the Classifier at MEPS.
 (If the recruit does not have the signatures within the DEP GUIDE, s/he may still be able to be advanced by passing the test and initial PFA in some instances.)
 Working out ahead of shipping can help to prevent injuries while at RTC as well as helping to insure that the future Sailor is able to pass the PFA.
 (See Prevention of Stress Fractures for Those in DEP.)
 The YMCA in some areas and some health clubs and fitness centers offer free or reduced rate memberships to those in DEP.

 The Navy does NOT teach recruits how to swim; some remediation is provided for those who need it, but it is not swim lessons.
 Recruits need to arrive at RTC with basic swim skills and the ability to float.
 Have your future Sailor practice in a pool before shipping.

 It is very important that your future Sailor be physically fit prior to shipping to RTC and that s/he be able to pass an initial run test.
-See Navy Sets New Physical Fitness Standard to Start Boot Camp.
 "The initial run standard is evaluated on the 1.5 mile run of the first Physical Fitness Assessment (PFA) at boot camp.
 The initial run standard for male recruits will be 16 minutes 10 seconds and 18 minutes seven seconds for female recruits."